jracelis-hub/my-learning-notes/linux/README.md

 > For more information use the following commands to go more indepth into the concepts

 - `type`: determined type of command, list contets of aliases and functions.
-- `help` : display usagage information about bash bultins and keywords
+- `help` : display usagage information about bash builtins and keywords
 - `apropos` : search man pages
 - `man` : system manual
 - `info` : advanced manual system primarily used for GNU programs.